csimokat/comfyui-secure-setup/README.md

 ---

 🛠 Requirements
-Ubuntu 20.04+ server
+- Ubuntu 20.04+ server

+- FFmpeg is installed automatically — required for workflows involving video or animated output

-Open ports: 80 and 443
+- Open ports: 80 and 443

-(Optional) Domain name pointed to your server
+- (Optional) Domain name pointed to your server

 ---